mimove/Coupling-API/README.md

     cwipiEntropy      true;
     cwipiDsDt         true;

+In this mode, the solver will create a pointwise interpolation of the flow fields, along with a cwipiPstream object with the calls:

+        volPointInterpolation pInterp(mesh);
+        cwipiPstream coupling(runTime, mesh, thermo, couplingFIelds, pInterp);

+and will send the source fields to AcousticSolver at the correct time step with the following:

+        if (coupling.sendNow())
+        {
+            coupling.send();
+        }

-The above combination of parameters enables CWIPI coupling for a Nektar solution grid with 2 spatial dimensions, sending all of the acoustic source fields at each time step.
+The aforementioned combination of parameters enables CWIPI coupling for a Nektar solution grid with 2 spatial dimensions, sending all of the acoustic source fields at each time step.
 The individual acoustic sources can be turned on/off with their respective named entries (cwipiLambVector, cwipiEntropy and cwipiDsDt).

 The cwipiStep parameter governs the frequency with which the source fields are sent to AcousticSolver; this parameter must be defined such that cwipiStep(openfoam) * timeStep(openfoam) = ReceiveSteps(Nektar++) * TimeStep(Nektar++), i.e. that the two solvers step through the same amount of simulated time for every invocation of the send() method.
 As an example, a value of timeStep for the OpenFOAM solver of 1e-6 and a TimeStep value pf 1e-7 in Nektar++ necessitates cwipiStep = 1 and ReceiveStep = 10, since the ratio of time steps is 1/10.